Foreign relations of Nepal: European Union

-The European Commission is one of the biggest sources of humanitarian aid to Nepal.
-It has long been associated with the efforts of disaster management and mitigation projects in Nepal.
-EU Humanitarian Aid and Civil Protection Department (ECHO) has provided over Euro 74 million worth of humanitarian aid to Nepal since 2001 A.D.
-As a gesture of European solidarity to help those who are worst affected by the recent monsoon floods, the EU Delegation office in Kathmandu has provided Euro 250,000 assistance to flood affected people of mid-western region of Nepal in September 2014.

-Finland

 France

 Nepal and the French Republic entered into diplomatic relations on 20 April 1949.
 Bilateral economic cooperation programme commenced in February 1981 when the two countries signed the First Protocol amounting to French Franc 50 million loan which was converted into debt in 1989.
 Food aid and the counterpart funds that it generated have been the main form of aid since 1991.
 Main areas of cooperation are national seismologic network, petroleum exploration, restructuring of Water Supply Corporation, the Kavre Integrated Project and Gulmi and Arghakhanchi Rural Development Project, rehabilitation of airports, 'food for work', and others.

 Nepal and France have signed an agreement concerning Reciprocal Promotion and Protection of Investment in 1983.
 The major areas of French investment are hotels, restaurants, medicine, aluminium windows and doors, vehicle body building sectors.
 Alcatelhad became the leading supplier of the Nepal Telecommunication Corporation, with 200,000 lines installed, and fibre optic cables.
 Cegelec secured a 24 million dollars contract in respect of the construction of Kali Gandaki hydroelectric project.

 The Government of Nepal awarded a contract to Oberthur Technologies of France in 2010, for printing, supply, and delivery of Machine Readable Passports.
 A significant number of French tourists (24,097 in 2014, 16, 405 in 2015, and, 20,863 in 2016) arrive in Nepal from France each year.

 India

-As close neighbours, India and Nepal share a unique relationship of friendship and cooperation characterized by open borders and deep-rooted people-to-people contacts of kinship and culture.
-There has been a long tradition of free movement of people across the borders.
-The India-Nepal Treaty of Peace and Friendship of 1950 forms the bedrock of the special relations that exist between India and Nepal.